 - Medical oncologist.
 A doctor who specializes in the medical treatment of cancer.
-Medical oncologists have a thorough knowledge of how cancers behave and grow.
-This knowledge is used to determine the risk of recurrence of breast cancer, as well as the need for and benefits of additional or adjuvant therapy (such as chemotherapy, hormonal therapy, or radiation therapy).
-The medical oncologist manages your overall medical care in relationship to the cancer and monitors your general health during your course of treatment.
-He or she checks your progress frequently, reviews your lab and X-ray results, and coordinates your medical care before and after your course of treatment.
+Medical oncologists have a thorough knowledge of how cancers behave and grow and how to use medication to treat them.
+They also figure out the risk of the breast cancer coming back, as well as the need for more treatments (such as chemotherapy, hormonal therapy, or radiation therapy).
+The medical oncologist manages your overall medical care for cancer and monitors your health during your treatment.
+He or she checks your progress frequently, reviews your lab and X-ray results, and coordinates your medical care before and after your treatment.

-- Breast surgeons.
-Doctors who specialize in the surgical removal of breast tumors while conserving as much of the breast as possible.
-These doctors may also perform biopsies to diagnose or treat the cancer.
+- Breast surgeon.
+A doctor who specializes in the surgical removal of breast tumors and lymph nodes while saving as much of the breast as possible.
+These doctors may also do biopsies to diagnose or treat the cancer.

-- Pathologists.
-Doctors who check tissue samples under a microscope.
-They determine whether cancer is present, its size, whether the surgery removed all the cancer, and how many lymph nodes have cancer, if any.
+- Pathologist.
+A doctor who checks tissue samples under a microscope.
+Pathologists decide whether cancer is present, its size, whether the surgery removed all the cancer, and how many lymph nodes have cancer, if any.
 The pathologist's report also tells the stage of a cancer.

 - Radiation oncologist.
-A doctor trained in cancer treatment using radiation therapy.
+A doctor trained in treating cancer with radiation.

 - Oncology nurses.
 Nurses with special skills who pass a certifying test.